CSCI-442-Mines/project-4-starter/README.md

 ./cpu-sim --algorithm FCFS ./tests/input/1
 ```

 ...would simulate the processes given in `./tests/input/1` using the FCFS scheduling algorithm.
-See
+See the
-**the Appendix** for the full list of options.
+[Command-Line Flags](#command-line-flags) section for more information on the command line
+arguments.
 Note that the starter code parses these for you.

 ### Deliverable 1

 The following is required for deliverable 1:

-- All functionality present in the starter code
+- All functionality present in the starter code.
-- Calculation of the necessary performance metrics
+- Calculation of the necessary performance metrics.
   - You should perform all calculations in `src/simulation/simulation.cpp` in
-    `calculate_statistics()`
+    `calculate_statistics()`.

-- Implement the following scheduling algorithms:
+- Implement the following scheduling algorithms: FCFS, SPN, RR.
-  - FCFS
-  - SPN
-  - RR
+  - These can be tested with `make e2e-tests`.

 ### Deliverable 2

 The following is required for deliverable 2:

-- All functionality required in Deliverable 1
+- All functionality required in deliverable 1
-- Implement the following scheduling algorithms:
+- Implement the following **additional** scheduling algorithms: PRIORITY, MLFQ
-  - PRIORITY
-  - MLFQ
+  - These can be tested with `make e2e-tests`.
+  - Please **comment** out the `ALGORITHMS=("fcfs" "rr" "spn") # Deliverable 1` line and
+    **uncomment** the `# ALGORITHMS=("fcfs" "mlfq" "priority" "rr" "spn") # Deliverable 2` line in
+    [`utils/e2e-tests.sh`](utils/e2e-tests.sh) to run the appropriate tests.

 > [!WARNING]
 >